 - I. To the extent as set forth below, the District agrees to maintain for the duration of this Agreement, the existing health and welfare benefit specifications. - II.
 A Health Benefit Savings Fund shall be created.
 This fund shall be utilized solely for the purpose of contributing to the cost of certificated unit members' health and welfare benefits. - III.
 Unit members shall contribute \$75.00 tenthly as an automatic deduction from unit member pay warrants into the Health Benefit Savings Fund.
 This contribution shall be made using pre-tax dollars. - IV.
 The District shall pay the remaining cost for premiums for the existing dental, vision and HMO health and welfare benefits for full-time bargaining unit members, spouses, dependents and registered domestic partners after any contributions from the Health Benefit Savings Fund for the duration of this Agreement or until a successor agreement is reached. - V. The District shall pay the premium costs for the existing POS health and welfare benefits up to the total cost of the most expensive HMO plan for full-time bargaining unit members, spouses, dependents and registered domestic partners for the duration of this Agreement or until a successor agreement is reached.
 The difference in premium costs between the most expensive HMO plan and the POS plan shall be shared equally by the District and any unit member selecting the POS plan.
 This unit member contribution is in addition to the \$75.00 tenthly contribution by the unit member into the Health Benefit Savings Fund. - VI.
 The full cost amount for health benefits as well as the unit member Health Benefit Savings Fund contribution shall be pro-rated for unit members working half time or more daily. - VII.
-Premiums shall be paid by the school district for health, dental and vision insurance for employees and dependents that retire at fifty-five (55) years or more of age and have completed ten (10) years of full-time service in the District.
-If the premium for the retiree is greater than for a full time bargaining unit member, the retiree shall pay the difference.
-Retirees shall contribute \$75.00 tenthly into the Health Benefit Savings Fund.
-Coverage shall continue until the age the retiree qualifies or could have qualified for Medicare.
-At that time, the retiree may continue the plan under group rates at his/her expense and with no further contribution into the Health Benefit Savings Fund.
-Premiums and the Health Benefit Savings Fund contribution shall be prorated for part-time employees who have completed ten (10) years of service.
-Unit members who retire at fifty-five (55) years or more of age, but who did not meet the above service requirements, may continue in the District insurance plan provided the unit member pays the full cost of the premiums.
+A. Premiums shall be paid by the school district for health, dental and vision insurance for employees and dependents who retire at fifty-five (55) years or more of age and have completed ten (10) years of full-time service in the District. - B. If the premium for the retiree is greater than for a full-time bargaining unit member, the retiree shall pay the difference. - C. Retirees shall contribute \$75.00 tenthly into the Health Benefit Savings Fund. - D. Coverage shall continue until the age the retiree qualifies or could have qualified for Medicare.
+At that time, the retiree may continue the plan under group rates at his/her expense and with no further contribution into the Health Benefit Savings Fund. - E. Part-time employees who retire at fifty-five (55) years or more of age are eligible for the above benefits if they have completed a minimum of ten (10) years of full-time service in the District.